mcowan38/CAN_treaties_NLP/README.md

 - By contrast, during the 1885 rebellion, the same government was able to crush the uprising and execute Riel.
 - This juxtaposition suggests a shift in treaty tone, with treaties becoming less friendly after 1885 (there should an observable distinction where we see the treaties become less friendly after that period).
 - Note: Canada is a country founded upon use of imposed meaning.
-  - e.g., Confederation proposed with the perception of decentralization, even though centralization was the reality).
+  - e.g., Confederation proposed with the perception of decentralization (even though centralization was the reality).
   - e.g., Canadian state presented treaties as "Peace and Friendship", yet Indigenous nations were required to send hostages to guarantee adherence.

 ## Notes on James Douglas